ArnabSen08/Resume/README.md

-# 🏅 Professional Certifications Summary
+# 🏅 Professional Infosys Certifications Summary

 This is a comprehensive list of certifications and course completions achieved in key areas of Information Technology (Finacle, Pega), and essential Business Management/Leadership (Harvard ManageMentor).